yoyow-org/yoyow-node-sdk/middleware/README-EN.md

 > Note: leave `platform name`, `url for platform` or `extra information` to `null` will not change the corresponding value， that's to say, as in the previous example，the `url for platform` and `extra information` won't be changed.

+##### 2.6 Login by scanning QR code 平台扫码登录协议

+The `login` field in platform property `extra_data` is used by platform login through scanning QR code, e.g. ```"extra_data": "{\"login\":\"http://localhost:8280/login\"}```

+Authorization by scanning QR code in APP will access this address and send back the user signature object.

+    {
+      {Number} yoyow - the yoyow id of current user {String} time  - signature timestramp in ms {String} sign  - signation
+      {String} state - platform defined information when requesting(See chapter 2.3 - signQR)
+    }

+Following information is expected from platform specified API

+    {
+      {Number} code    - operation result.
+0 indicates passing, any non-zero condition should be treated as an error.
+      {String} message - operation comment.
+    }

 #### 3. Customize configuration of middleware

     ~/yoyow-node-sdk/middleware/conf/config.js